 Like this one: Ilsa 7-Inch Cast Iron Heat Diffuser

-- Once boiling, turn off heat, remove from heat, add vinegar/lemon juice stir around slowly to disperse evenly, cheese will begin to curdle immediately.
+- Once boiling, remove from heat, add vinegar/lemon juice and stir very slowly for about 10 seconds to disperse evenly, then let it be.
+The cheese will begin to curdle immediately.

 - If your ricotta tastes too sour you may have added too much lemon/vinegar.
 Here’s a trick–while you are straining the whey out, run the ricotta under water as you strain it to help wash some of the vinegar off.